Battery (song): Reception

 A readers' poll in Rolling Stone placed "Battery" at number 9 on its 10 Best Metallica Songs list.

 Kerrang! ranked the song number 5 on its 20 Greatest Metallica Songs Ranked list, commenting, "Echoing Ride The Lightning's superb Fight Fire With Fire in its medieval-tinged acoustic opening before bombing headlong into a masterclass in lean, taut thrash metal, Battery was the fine-tuned statement of intent from a band ready to make their serrated sound a platinum success."

 Revolver magazine hosted a fan poll and "Battery" was ranked number 4 out of "Top 5 Metallica Songs".

 Loudwire ranked "Battery" at number 7 in its "Best Metallica Songs" list.

 Billboard ranked the song at number 4 on its "Top Ten Greatest Metallica Songs" list.

 Performances

 The song was first played live on March 27, 1986, along with the songs "Welcome Home (Sanitarium)" and "Damage, Inc".

 "Battery" used to be a constant part of the band's live set list, frequently as either the opening or closing song.
 In some cases, it was used as a song before the intermission in concerts.
 Since 2008, the song shares its spot with other album openers such as "Blackened" or "Fight Fire with Fire", usually near the end of the main set or even in the encore, due to regular setlists rotation.
 When played live, the song may stop before the interlude and James Hetfield asks the crowd, "Are you alive?...
 How does it feel to be alive?"
 (This can be heard on the live album S&M.)

-"Battery" has been played live 1000 times up to April 2025.